Kayfalls/WeThinkCode-Check-in/README.md

 I have completed the Gitlab with Git essentials

-I am currently working on the cs50 course: i have comppleted problems 0 and 1 and about to finish 2
+I am currently working on the cs50 course: i have completed all the problems (to problem 8).